What is Montessori Education?

 Conclusion

-Montessori education is more than just an educational method—it is a philosophy of learning, centered on child fulfillment and respect for individuality.
-Several Brussels schools apply this approach, offering families an enriching alternative to traditional education.
+Montessori education is more than just a teaching method.
+It is a philosophy of learning, centered on child fulfillment and respect for individuality.
+For expat families in Brussels, it offers a deeply human alternative to conventional schooling, particularly well-suited to children who thrive in flexible, nurturing, and intellectually stimulating environments.